Victor-Rebuild/vicos-oelinux-1.6-rebuild/ota-build-changelogs-indev.md

 ## https://modder.my.to/otas/1.6-rebuild/indev/
 ## If you want to use 1.6-rebuild do NOT use these images, use the release ones instead

+## 1.6.1.0003
+Add a seperate proddev bitbake option, use different ramposts to confirm that we can have build specific ramposts

 ## 1.6.1.0002
 Fixed the prod boot images so that they boot again, add new 1.6-rebuild rampost images